This page has absolutely nothing to do with fashion … and everything to do with my habits and preferences as a traveller.

 Solo.
 I’m a natural loner.
 I function best when I travel alone, with complete control over my schedules, my choice of destinations, and my means of transportation.
-Compromising with others over the whens and wheres and hows isn’t my cup of tea.

 Selective.
-I’m not the sort of traveller who will carpet-bomb an entire continent with “Diego Was Here” markers, hopping from place to place like a nomad.
+I’m not the sort of traveller who will carpet-bomb an entire continent with “Hey I Was Here” markers, hopping from place to place like a nomad.
 With my time and resources both painfully limited, I invest them in journeys to those few places that best suit my interests.
 This ties in with the next point, which is…

-Repetitive, where merited.
+Repetitive.
 If I fall in love with a destination, I’d happily go back more than once.
 Japan was the first country to tug at my heartstrings strongly enough to warrant an annual return visit, and Korea has now earned that same distinction.

 Moderate (in terms of cost).
 My standards for travel necessities are a few notches higher than bare-bones, but far below top-end luxury.
 For example, whenever I’m in Japan, I tend to avoid hostels on the one hand and high-end ryokan on the other, preferring the splendid mid-range compromise of the Japanese business hotel.